bettersg/call-home/infra/README.md

 ### Deployment

 Run `make tf-apply` to deploy the GCP resources using terraform.
+To deploy the frontend on a GCS bucket, run `make frontend-deploy` after that.